9 Ways You Can Participate in 9/11 National Day of Service and Remembrance

 Remembrance is part of observing the 9/11 National Day of Service and Remembrance, but education is also a crucial component.
 WNYC Studios, in partnership with The History Channel, created an eight-episode podcast titled Blindspot: The Road to 9/11.
 This series, which includes expert testimonials, interviews with government officials and even conversations with individuals linked with the attacks, provides a platform for listening and learning.

-SERVICE: REMEMBER FIRST RESPONDERS WITH A THANK YOU AND A DOCUMENTARY
+SERVICE: REMEMBER FIRST RESPONDERS WITH AND A DOCUMENTARY

 Thousands of men and women in service roles (first responders, military, police, transit authority and more) risked and sacrificed their lives before, during and after the terrorist attacks of 9/11.
 A simple thank you to those who work in service roles is a worthwhile act this September 11.
-Operation Gratitude invites you to join their 9/11 digital letter writing campaign by taking five minutes to write a letter through their digital platform.
-You can also watch the documentary 9/11: One Day in America to better understand what makes the heroes of 9/11 so extraordinary.
+If you’re looking for 9/11 Day of Service ideas, you might consider watching the documentary 9/11: One Day in America to better understand what makes the heroes of 9/11 so extraordinary.
 The film was made in collaboration with the 9/11 Memorial & Museum and documents the series of events that took place on this historic morning.

 PURCHASE POWER: BUY FROM BUSINESSES THAT SUPPORT FIRST RESPONDERS